swaptacular/swpt_accounts/protocol.rst

   the creditor, without the interest), and the accumulated interest on newly created accounts MUST be zero.

-.. [#for-deletion] When messages arrive out-of-order it is possible to recieve a `ConfigureAccount`_ message from a client which requests a new account to be created with its "scheduled for deletion" flag being set.
+.. [#for-deletion] When messages arrive out-of-order, it is possible the server to receive a `ConfigureAccount`_ message from a client, which requests a new account to be created with its "scheduled for deletion" flag set.
 When this happens, server implementations MUST NOT reject to create the account solely for the reason that the "scheduled for deletion" flag is set.

 PrepareTransfer